-Political: No comment made.
+- Political: No comment made.

-Economic: No comment made.
+- Economic: No comment made.

-Sociological: No comment made.
+- Sociological: No comment made.

-Technological: No comment made.
+- Technological: No comment made.

+- Legal: No comment made.

+- Environmental: No comment made.

 BID 3: Clitheroe Townscape Scheme

 Head of Service: Colin Hirst & Terry Longden

 The bid is a council contribution to support the uplift of the Clitheroe Townscape, to include elements of the frontage of the buildings, the highway, and features of the public realm.
 This would be a multiagency approach involving LCC as Highways Authority and RVBC as a co-ordinating body, with the potential to seek third party funding from the Heritage Lottery Funding and other external partners.